-Pete Carroll refutes Russell Wilson trade rumors: ‘We plan on him being here for a good, good while’
+Seahawks refute Russell Wilson trade rumors: ‘We plan on him being here for a good, good while’

 Carroll also said he didn’t think Wilson, who turns 33 in November, had to do anything out of the ordinary to mend fences with teammates.
 Some have wondered specifically about the offensive line in light of Wilson’s comment that “we’ve got to get better up front.”

 “There’s nothing that we need to do other than to go back to work, look each other in the eye, be straight up and accountable to one another and do what it takes to get that done,’’ Carroll said. “… Nothing’s changed, and right now he is as jacked up as he’s ever been.
-He’s in the process (of learning the team’s new offense).
+He’s in the process (of learning the team’s new offense being installed by coordinator Shane Waldron).
 He’s totally after it.
-He’s doing a great job.“
+He’s doing a great job.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.